 On Norwegian Cruise Line, it’s a bit different.
 They offer souvenir glasses you can take home, but they offer cool styles.
 For instance, there is a porcelain tiki glass that would be perfect for sipping something in the summer back home.
 Or maybe you’d rather a porcelain pineapple mug?

-The point is, instead of being junky plastic cups that get tossed after a few months, these glasses are things that you’ll actually want to use back home.
-Best of all, they aren’t that expensive, starting at $6.
+The point is, instead of being junky plastic cups that get tossed after a few months, these glasses are things that you’ll actually want to use again.

 Norwegian Doesn’t Allow Drinks Onboard